 It cannot be a #lie because there is no #intention involved in the generation of the statement.

-#Kihbernetics is the study of #Complex #Dynamical #Systems with #Memory which is very different from all other #SystemsThinking approaches.
+#Kihbernetics is the study of #Complex #Dynamical #Systems with #Memory which is quite different from other #SystemsThinking approaches.
 Kihbernetic theory and principles are derived primarily from these three sources:

 1️⃣ #CE_Shannon's theory of #Information and his description of a #Transducer,